Sinningia barbata

 Horticultural aspects

-Hardiness I have no data.
-However, S. barbata comes from the part of Brazil not far south of the equator (mainly Bahia state), so it is very unlikely to be cold-tolerant.
+Hardiness S. barbata comes from the part of Brazil not far south of the equator (mainly Bahia state), so it is unlikely to be very cold-tolerant.
+A rooted cutting of the 'Tancredo Neves' variety has survived 40 F [< 4 C] nights outdoors, although I do not expect it to endure near-freezing temperatures.

 Propagation From stem cuttings.
 Leaf cuttings have rotted rather than rooting, and I have not been able to set seed on my plant yet.